alond-ra/github.io/_posts/2023-02-13-Technical Log.markdown

 For example, the string “2110330” should produce the string “((2)11)0(((33)))0”.

 **Solution**

 **Difference between digits solution:**

 If we observe some examples of correct values for S', and we go over every digit in S', we can notice that every time the value of a digit changes in S', there must be a certain number of parentheses between the digits that are different consecutively.
 Further observing, the number of parentheses between every two consecutive different digits, is the difference between the values of these digits.
 If a digit D is lower than its consecutive D', there must be D' - D opening parentheses between them.
 If D is greater than D', there must be D - D' closing parentheses.

 There is just one issue with this approach, the first digit in S has no digit before to compare and insert the necessary parentheses, and the last digit has no consecutive one, so we can simply add a zero at the beginning and at the end of S, and when finishing inserting the necessary parentheses, we remove the 0s.

-This solution has a time complexity of O(N) since we only need to iterate S once and calculate a difference for each digit.
+This solution has a time complexity of O(N) since we only need to iterate over S once and calculate a difference for each digit.

 In order to solve the problem in Java, the input string was converted in a String Array to traverse the digits in an easy way with a for loop.
 We use the compareTo function to compare the digits in their string form.
 This function returns a value depending on the lexicographically difference between two characters, in this case, considering them as numbers:

 * x = 0, if they are equal.
 * x < 0, if the first number is less than the second one.
 * x > 0, if the first number is greater than the second one.

 So, this way we also obtain the exact number of parentheses we have to add to the string.
-In addition, the repeat function was used to create the parenthesis string without having to recursively add each one of them
+In addition, the repeat function was used to create the parenthesis string without having to recursively add each one of them.

 We also created two functions called addClosingParentheses and addOpeningParenthesis for a better structure within the code.
 The join function was used to convert the new array created during the algorithm to a string.